 The Lessons cover topics such as: How can I know what’s true?; What is God like?; If God Created the world, why isn’t it perfect?; Is Jesus the only way to God? and many more excellent lessons.

-Special thanks to First Mate Katie from Camp Corbett for writing this post.
+Special thanks to First Mate Katie from Camp Corbett for writing this introductory article.